SciML/SciMLDocs/docs/src/getting_started/first_simulation.md

 ```

 Notice that what is returned is another `ODESystem`, but now with the simplified set of
-equations. `z` has been turned into an "observable", i.e. a state that is not computed
+equations. `z` has been turned into an “observable”, i.e. a state that is not computed
 but can be constructed on-demand.
 This is one of the ways that SciML reaches its speed:
 you can have 100,000 equations, but solve only 1,000 to then automatically reconstruct
 the full set.
-Here, it's just 3 equations to 2, but as models get more complex the
+Here, it's just 3 equations to 2, but as models get more complex, the
 symbolic system will find ever more clever interactions!

 Now that we have simplified our system, let's turn it into a numerical problem to